The Summer Fruit of Gemstones

 I’m attracted to gemstones’ connectivity to our planet.
 Not just considering the millions of years they’ve taken to form in the deep dark heart of our earth, but the colours they reflect in other parts of nature.

-It's the birthstone of our babes born in January, many happy returns to you!
+It's the birthstone of our babes born in January.

 Gifted, a Garnet is said to honour the receiver with both loyalty and constant affection.
 It's also said to encourage business success!